INFORMATION

 Witch Hazel- Natural astringent and anti-inflammatory for all skin types.
 Has 14% alcohol content.

 1. Add 8 drops of Lavender Essential oil to a 2 oz. spray bottle of distilled water.
-Shake well, and spray your pillowcases before you iron them.
+Shake well and spray your pillowcases before you put them in the drier or iron them.
 You can also try this with your choice of Essential Oil on your clothes.

-3. Add 4 to 8 drops of any essential oil to an oil candle burner mixed with water.
-Stir and enjoy the aroma.
+3. Add 4 to 8 drops of any essential oil to the water in the well of the ceramic candle diffuser.
+Stir to mix the oil and water, then light the candle and enjoy the aroma.

 4. Make your own scented potpourri.
 Add 4 to 8 drops of Essential Oil and a teaspoon of witch hazel to a one-ounce spray bottle filled with distilled water.
 Spray over the potpourri mix and enjoy the aroma.

-5. To eliminate odors in the kitchen, add 10 to 15 drops of Essential Oil to a pan of boiling water.
+5. To eliminate odors in the kitchen, add 10 to 15 drops of Essential Oil to a pan of simmering water.
 The aroma in your house will be delightful.

 6. Make your own carpet deodorizer with baking soda and your favorite essential oil.
 Mix the same way as for potpourri (in No. 5).
 Don't saturate the soda too much, or it will melt away.